Thephoenixcoder/jsdvanced/README.md

 if you use  null value  it will be object
 if you  define value and didnot assigned  it  js will create place holder name undefined
 ---
-convert json to  object
+convert text or object to json
 var txt = '{"name":"John", "age":30, "city":"New York"}'
 var obj = JSON.parse(txt);
-convert object  to json
-var arr = [ "John", "Peter", "Sally", "Jane" ];
+JSON string from a JavaScript object var arr = [ "John", "Peter", "Sally", "Jane" ];
 var myJSON = JSON.stringify(arr);
 ---